 - Method of assessment: 15 multiple choice questions (MCQs) and 35 MCQs, written to 7 case studies.
-90 minutes are allowed for this examination. - This syllabus will be examined from 1 September 2017 to 31 August 2018. - Candidates will be examined on the basis of English law and practice in the tax year 2017/2018 unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
-Visit www.cii.co.uk/qualifications - 2.
-Select the appropriate qualification - 3.
-Select your unit on the right hand side of the page
+90 minutes are allowed for this examination. - This syllabus will be examined from 1 September 2019 to 31 August 2020. - Candidates will be examined on the basis of English law and practice in the tax year 2019/2020 unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - Visit www.cii.co.uk/learning/qualifications/unit-life-and-pensions-customer-operations-lp1/ - 2.
+Select qualification update on the right hand side of the page.

-1. Understand the life and pensions customer

-- 1.1 Outline the consumer environment for life and pensions provision - 1.2 Describe the Financial Conduct Authority's requirements regarding the fair treatment of customers - 1.3 Explain how and when customers interact with the life and pensions sector - 2.
+- Understand the life and pensions customer - 1.1 Outline the consumer environment for life and pensions provision - 1.2 Describe the Financial Conduct Authority's requirements regarding the fair treatment of customers - 1.3 Explain how and when customers interact with the life and pensions sector - 2.
 Understand key functions within life and pensions customer operations - 2.1 Describe the purpose and key activities of customer operations - 3.
 Understand the importance of clear and accurate information in attracting and selling to customers - 3.1 Explain the importance of clarity and accuracy in communications with customers - 3.2 Explain the importance of disclosure of relevant information by customers - 4.
 Apply appropriate customer service principles, processes and techniques to customer communications - 4.1 Recognise the importance of keeping a customer informed at all stages - 4.2 Explain how different verbal and written communication techniques and approaches can be used - 4.3 Explain appropriate approaches to sensitive or challenging contact situations - 5.
 Understand the difference between advice, guidance and information in a customer communication context - 5.1 Differentiate between advice, guidance and information - 6.
-Understand the importance of recording, managing and responding to customer feedback - 6.1 Identify sources of feedback and explain how they can be used - 6.2 Explain the complaints process - Understand the characteristics of effective teams - 7.1 Explain the characteristics of effective teams and the impact on customers and the business
+Understand the importance of recording, managing and responding to customer feedback - 6.1 Identify sources of feedback and explain how they can be used - 6.2 Explain the complaints process - 7.
+Understand the characteristics of effective teams - 7.1 Explain the characteristics of effective teams and the impact on customers and the business